single-cell-data/mams/specification.md

 **Description:** A character string denoting the delimiter that can be used to separate compound observation IDs.
 The recommended delimiter is a period (e.g. “.”).
 If this field is not included, then it will be assumed that the OID is not a compound ID.

 # Feature ID class (FID)

-**General description:** A feature_id is a character vector or combination of character vectors used to denote the unique ID of each feature.
+A feature_id is a character vector or combination of character vectors used to denote the unique ID of each feature.
 The number of elements in the vector(s) should be the same length as the number of features in the FOM.
 If multiple vectors, then the combination of elements across the vectors should be unique.

 **Field:** fid_header
 **Value:** Character string